My Musical Story

 In 2008, I started a new career, giving musical talks to the public and private sector; these include songs from my career, and have proven hugely successful across all the home counties.
 For details of my talks please see the Talks page.

-My latest exciting adventure is “Let The People Sing!” which involves The Enfield Community Singers, a choir group based in the London Borough of Enfield.
-We now have two choirs of mixed ages and abilities that meet to practice weekly in Borough of Enfield.
-Choir sessions are always fun and energetic with Musical Director Laurence Payne providing accompaniment on the piano as we perform songs from musical theatre.
-The choir performs regularly in venues across the borough including The Dugdale Centre and Forty Hall.
+For ten years “Let The People Sing!” was heavily centred around my choir groups, known as The Enfield Community Singers, based in the London Borough of Enfield.
+We had two choirs of mixed ages and abilities that met to practice weekly in the Borough of Enfield.
+Choir sessions were always fun and energetic with Musical Director Laurence Payne providing accompaniment on the piano as we performed songs from musical theatre.
+The choir performed regularly in venues across the borough including The Dugdale Centre and Forty Hall.
+Due to the onset of the pandemic in 2020 I decided to call it a day with the choir groups, as we were no longer able to get together to practice and perform.
+You can see some video of performances on the Videos page.

 I offer one-to-one tuition for those wishing to learn to sing, speak or perform in public.
 This covers all aspects of breathing, posture and technique.
 You can find more information by clicking the links below.